With Nguyen Phu Trong gone, are EU-Vietnam ties at risk? – DW – 07/31/2024

 A clash of values

-Claudio Francavilla, the associate EU advocacy director at Human Rights Watch, told DW that "To Lam's rise to power is no good news for human rights."
+Claudio Francavilla, the associate EU advocacy director at Human Rights Watch, told DW that "To Lam's rise to power is not good news for human rights."

 He added: "It means that the Vietnamese government's repression, complete intolerance of criticism, and utter hostility to basic civil and political rights will only intensify."